 - First day of class, balance of tuition fees are due.

-Please refrain from emailing or calling to ask about your application, as soon as it is reviewed you will be contacted by email.
+Please refrain from emailing or calling to ask about your application, as soon as it is reviewed you will be contacted by phone call or email.

 Course Fee :